-- Provide a minimum of five years' work history.
+- 6. Any Participating Provider whose specialty scope of practice includes prescribing medications must have the ability to write prescriptions, including controlled substances, as applicable.
+Practitioners with prescription limitations will be denied participation in MVP's Network.
+Participating Providers with a suspended, revoked, or restricted DEA Certificate or who have prescribing restrictions placed on their ability to provide a full scope of care to MVP Members, may be suspended or removed from the Network and will not be considered for Recredentialing until such limitation has been removed. - Provide a minimum of five years' work history.
 The practitioner must clarify employment gaps of six months or longer.
-Any gaps in work history of greater than one (1) year must be fully documented in writing on the CV, the CAQH application, MVP Re-Entry Plan form, or via email and signed by the applicant. - · A complete history of professional liability claims, including claims that resulted in settlements or judgments paid by, or on behalf of, the practitioner. - Proof of current malpractice insurance coverage with minimum coverage amounts of \$1 million per incident and \$3 million annual aggregate and the absence of excessive malpractice claims for the area and type of practice as determined by the MVP Credentialing Committee. - A completed CAQH application containing a signed attestation statement and release that includes:

-A history of loss of license and/or felony convictions

-History of loss or limitation of privileges or disciplinary activity

-Reasons for any inability to perform the essential functions of the position, and that could impact the ability to deliver adequate care to MVP Members, with or without accommodation

-Certification that physician/practitioner is free of any physical or mental conditions that could impact his/her ability to deliver adequate care to MVP Members

-Certification of a lack of present illegal drug use

-Current malpractice insurance coverage

-The correctness and completeness of the application
+Any gaps in work history of greater than one (1) year must be fully documented in writing on the CV, the CAQH application, MVP Re-Entry Plan form, or via email and signed by the applicant. - 8.
+A complete history of professional liability claims, including claims that resulted in settlements or judgment paid by, or on behalf of, the practitioner. - Proof of current malpractice insurance coverage with minimum coverage amounts of \$1 million per incident and \$3 million annual aggregate and the absence of excessive malpractice claims for the area and type of practice as determined by the MVP Credentialing Committee. - 10.
+A completed CAQH application containing a signed attestation statement and release that includes: - A history of loss of license and/or felony convictions - History of loss or limitation of privileges or disciplinary activity - Reasons for any inability to perform the essential functions of the position, and that could impact the ability to deliver adequate care to MVP Members, with or without accommodation. - Certification that physician/practitioner is free of any physical or mental conditions that could impact his/her ability to deliver adequate care to MVP Members - o Certification of a lack of present illegal drug use - o Current malpractice insurance coverage - The correctness and completeness of the application - 11.
+Reasonable office hours to maintain adequate access to care.
+PCPs for MVP Medicaid Members must maintain a minimum of 16 hours per week at one location. - 12.
+MDs/DOs, Oral Surgeons, DPMs, NPs, and Certified Midwives (CM, CNM) must maintain clinical privileges in good standing, as appropriate to their specialty, on the medical staff of an MVP participating hospital designated by the practitioners as their primary admitting facility or demonstrate proof of coverage for admissions and/ or inpatient coverage as outlined in MVP criteria.

-- Reasonable office hours in order to maintain adequate access to care.
-PCPs for MVP Medicaid Members must maintain a minimum of 16 hours per week at one location. - MDs/DOs, Oral Surgeons, DPMs, NPs, and Certified Midwives (CM, CNM) must maintain clinical privileges in good standing, as appropriate to their specialty, on the medical staff of an MVP participating hospital designated by the practitioners as their primary admitting facility or demonstrate proof of coverage for admissions and/or inpatient coverage as outlined in MVP criteria. - Oral Surgeons must possess a valid and current anesthesia certificate and proof of current Advanced Cardiac Life Support (ACLS) certification. - Dentists who provide conscious sedation, deep sedation, or general anesthesia outside of a hospital setting must provide a copy of the appropriate certificate(s) issued by the state for the level of sedation and age of the patients being treated. - · Comply with MVP medical record, accessibility, and office site standards
+- 13. Oral Surgeons must possess a valid and current anesthesia certificate and proof of current Advanced Cardiac Life Support (ACLS) certification. - 14.
+Dentists who provide conscious sedation, deep sedation, or general anesthesia outside of a hospital setting must provide a copy of the appropriate certificate(s) issued by the state for the level of sedation and age of the patients being treated. - 15.
+Comply with MVP medical record, accessibility, and office site standards.